nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to list all tasks.
+1. User requests to list all tasks.
-2.System displays a list of all created tasks.
+2. System displays a list of all created tasks.
-3.User selects a task to edit
+3. User selects a task to edit
-4.User changes the color of the task.
+4. User changes the color of the task.
-5.System updates the database with the changed details.
+5. System updates the database with the changed details.
    Use Case ends

 **Extensions**